- A hair salon can be a steady, profitable business, but before you open one, you need a strong business plan and preparation.

 The cost of opening a salon

-Salon equipment: A salon requires a ton of equipment, like beauty supplies, sinks, chairs and hair dryers.
-You may also need a POS system, computer, telephone and more.
+- Salon equipment: A salon requires a ton of equipment, like beauty supplies, sinks, chairs and hair dryers.
+You may also need a POS system, computer, business phone system and more.

 - Insurance: To legally cover your business, you’ll want to set aside money for a decent insurance plan.